r2c-CSE/semgrep-utilities/utilities/contributors/README.md

 - The number of days to look over (we recommend 90 as a safe default)
 - An output filename to store the details from the execution

+After you have the PAT in your environment, run this script like this:
+`python3 github_recent_contributors.py r2c-cse 90 output.json`

 ## Output
 Example console output:
 ```